Peri Brown: Makeup and costume

-Bryant derided the costume that she wore on Doctor Who.
-She remembered consistently having her buttocks tapped while walking through the BBC lot, and that she would have to laugh and say "thank you" in response then walk a little faster or duck into the bathroom.
-She recalled a four to five-hour makeup process for Mindwarp (1986) being artificially sped up by the makeup department, leading to the prosthetic being ripped from her face; while shooting in the sun the following days, her face was unbearably sore.
-The skimpy outfit she wore in her first story Planet of Fire (1984), while appropriate for the Mediterranean weather of its setting, was inappropriate for British winter and caused her to get frostbite and pneumonia.
+Bryant disliked the costume that she wore on Doctor Who.
+She remembered consistently having her buttocks tapped while walking through the BBC lot and that she would have to laugh and say "thank you" in response and then walk a little faster or duck into the bathroom.
+She recalled a four- to five-hour makeup process for Mindwarp (1986) being artificially sped up by the makeup department, leading to the prosthetic being ripped from her face; while shooting in the sun the following days, her face was unbearably sore.
+The skimpy outfit she wore in her first story, Planet of Fire (1984), while appropriate for the Mediterranean weather of its setting, was inappropriate for British winter and caused her to get frostbite and pneumonia.